From humble beginnings in 1941 to a key role in the industry.

-The Queensland Chamber, or Brismark as it is now more commonly known, was formally established as an Association of fruit and vegetable wholesalers in 1941 (the name Brismark was developed in early 1989, and is an abbreviated version of “Brisbane Market” and “Brisbane Marketers”).
-This first move towards unity was largely prompted by the introduction of war related legislation.
-Wholesalers collectively had no input to this legislation, due to their lack of a representative voice.
+Brismark was formally established as an association of fruit and vegetable wholesalers in 1941 (the name Brismark was developed in early 1989 and is an abbreviated version of “Brisbane Market” and “Brisbane Marketers”).
+This first move towards unity was largely prompted by the introduction of war-related legislation.
+Wholesalers collectively had no input into this legislation, due to their lack of a representative voice.

-In the mid-to-late 50’s, it became heavily involved with the Government enquiry into the relocation of the Market.
+In the mid-to-late fifties, it became heavily involved with the Government inquiry into the relocation of the Market.
 The relocation planning was fortunately substantially influenced by Chamber representatives at the time.
-The move to Rocklea promoted the negotiation of vastly improved hours, and the implementation of the Brisbane Market Award.
+The move to Rocklea promoted the negotiation of vastly improved hours and the implementation of the Brisbane Market Award.

-The 70’s saw some of the biggest changes to the financial side of the industry, with the introduction of a fixed Agent’s commission in 1971, the rate of which has not changed to date.
-Most defining was the introduction of a Credit Control Scheme on 1 July, 1973.
-Allowing Members a credit risk management function and a bad debt reserve has provided Members substantial security over the decades.
+The seventies saw some of the biggest changes to the financial side of the industry, with the introduction of a fixed agent’s commission in 1971, the rate of which has not changed since.
+Most defining was the introduction of a Credit Control Scheme on 1 July 1973.
+Allowing members a credit risk management function and a bad debt reserve has provided members with substantial security over the decades.
 This service continues to be the envy of Markets, both around Australia and overseas.

 Part of a vital sector of the industry

-Today, Brismark has 53 shareholder Member organisations, all of which are located in the Brisbane Market, together with a number of Associate Member organisations located in regional centres around Queensland. # are original Members who signed the registrar back in 1941.
+Today, Brismark has 54 shareholder member organisations, all of which are located in the Brisbane Market, together with a number of associate member organisations located in regional centres around Queensland.

-Brismark continues to provide vital services to its Members such as industry representation, training, health and safety, employee recruitment, credit management and industry promotion.
-Brismark’s Board and Committees continue to provide strong industry leadership and a voice for its Members.
+Brismark continues to provide vital services to its members such as industry representation, training, health and safety, employee recruitment, credit management, and industry promotion.
+Brismark’s Board and committees continue to provide strong industry leadership and a voice for their members.